corygraddy/Codex-NT/VFader/README.md

 # VFader

-**Version 1.0** - 32 Virtual Faders with MIDI CC Output for Disting NT
+**Build 44** - 32 Virtual Faders with MIDI CC and CV Output for Disting NT

 ## Overview

 VFader is a Disting NT algorithm that provides 32 virtual faders organized into 4 pages of 8 faders each.
-Each fader can be controlled via the three pots (L, C, R) and outputs MIDI CC messages in either 7-bit or 14-bit resolution.
+Each fader can be controlled via the three pots (L, C, R) and outputs both MIDI CC messages (7-bit or 14-bit) and direct CV outputs.

 ## Key Features

 - **32 Virtual Faders**: 4 pages × 8 faders per page
+- **8 CV Outputs**: Direct voltage control (0-10V) from any fader
 - **Dual Control Modes**:
   - **Note Mode**: Send specific MIDI notes with customizable chromatic scales
   - **Number Mode**: Send scaled values (0-100 range, customizable)
 - **MIDI Output**:
   - 7-bit CC (CC 1-32, values 0-127)
   - 14-bit CC (CC 0-31 MSB paired with CC 32-63 LSB, values 0-16383)
+- **CV Output**:
+  - 8 configurable CV outputs
+  - Route to any of 28 disting NT output buses
+  - Map each CV output to any of the 32 faders
+  - Add or Replace output modes
+  - 0-10V range based on fader position
 - **Pickup Modes**:
   - **Scaled**: Physical pot position scales the fader's range
   - **Catch**: Fader doesn't change until pot catches the current value